ga-wdi-pvd/rails_features_CRD/index_show.md

 Just like in Sinatra, Rails passes data from requests through `params`.

-Refresh and ... the same template error!
+Refresh and...the same template error!
 Let fix that by creating the view for this action.

 ```bash
 $ touch app/views/todos/show.html.erb